davkk/masters-thesis/typst/main.typ

 == The ALICE experiment

-The acronym ALICE stands for *A Large Ion Collider Experiment*, one of four major experiments at the LHC.
+The acronym ALICE stands for *A Large Ion Collider Experiment* @collaboration2008alice, one of four major experiments at the LHC.
 The detector enables the study of the quark-gluon plasma (QGP), a state with conditions resembling those a few millionths of a second after the Big Bang, before quarks and gluons combined to form protons and neutrons.
 Heavy ion nucleus-nucleus collisions can produce such a state.
-In the case of ALICE, the focus lies on lead-lead (Pb-Pb) collisions @alice-cern.
+In the case of ALICE, the focus lies on lead-lead (Pb-Pb) collisions.
 The experiment also includes proton-nucleus collisions, as well as analysis of proton-proton collisions as reference data.

 == Two-particle angular correlation function

-This thesis focuses on $Delta eta Delta phi$ particle correlations derived from proton-proton collision data collected in the ALICE experiment.

-// TODO: why these angles in particular?
+The function measures how often particle pairs appear with a given difference in pseudorapidity ($Delta eta$) and azimuthal angle ($Delta phi$).
+It helps to study patterns in particle production by comparing signal distributions to reference, e.g. background distribution.

 === Pseudorapidity and azimuthal angle

-// TODO: angles, coordinate system

 One can construct the angular correlation function using two quantities: pseudorapidity, $eta$, and azimuthal angle, $phi$.
 Both represent different aspects of a particle's trajectory in the detector.